Johnny Depp’s Ex Amber Heard Heartbroken After Being Dumped By Elon Musk? Too ‘Selfish’ And ‘Manipulative’

 “He ended it a week ago.
 He’d heard certain things about her behaviour that didn’t sit well with him.
 Amber can be very manipulative and selfish.
 Elon’s back in LA while she’s licking her wounds in Australia.”

-When reps of the tech mogul were contacted regarding the split, there was no denial of the news, yet the reps refused to comment, stating “We don’t have any comments on this story.”
+When reps of the tech mogul were contacted regarding the split, there was no denial of the news, yet the reps refused to comment, stating, “We don’t have any comments on this story.”

 As to why Musk decided to put a stop to the relationship, the insider states that it came down to certain behaviors that he did not approve of, including how “manipulative” and “selfish” Heard is.
 Elon is said to have returned to Los Angeles, while Amber is currently in Australia.